 Like the foundation of a mighty skyscraper, a simple background can make or break your visual content.
 A bad background image can cause your whole project to fall apart.

 Too often people select the same boring stock image for their background…which is a travesty!
 Especially when there are other more engaging background images that they could be using–like a stunning gradient, an informative photo, or a textured image.

 That’s why I have rounded up 35+ background images to inspire your designs.
 I’ve even included a bunch of background image templates you can use right now!

 1. Monochrome Type Background Image

 A simple background image like this is extremely versatile, which is always good.
-It can be used in a school presentation, a business report or even a marketing poster!
+It can be used in a school presentation, as a business background for a report or even a marketing poster!
 Because the colors are so muted, it won’t distract from your other content.

 This black and white background was used on the title slide of this presentation:

 Check out our presentation design guide for more presentation tips.